magarena/magarena/release/README.txt

 - use symbols drawn by Goblin Hero
-- fixed Vines of Vastwood so that if you target an opponent's creature, the opponent cannot target the creature (previously Vines of Vastwood prevents the opponent of the controller of the creature from targetting it)
+- fixed Vines of Vastwood so that if you target an opponent's creature, the opponent cannot target the creature (previously Vines of Vastwood prevents the opponent of the controller of the creature from targeting it)
 - fixed implementation of first strike, so that triggers may occur after dealing first strike damage and before regular damage is dealt (fixes issue
   11: "Double Strike creature that leaves play after first strike still deals